 Contact: David Amy, EVP & CFO

-Sinclair Broadcast Group, Inc., one of the largest and most diversified television broadcasting companies, owns and operates, programs or provides sales services to 58 television stations in 35 markets after the sale.
-Sinclair's television group reaches approximately 22% of U.S. television households and is affiliated with all major networks.
+Sinclair Broadcast Group, Inc., the largest and one of the most diversified television broadcasting companies, owns and operates, programs or provides sales services to 164 television stations in 77 markets, pro forma for pending transactions.
+Sinclair’s television group is affiliated with all major networks and will reach approximately 38.7% of all U.S. television households.
+For more information, please visit Sinclair’s website at www.sbgi.net.